Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 Independent variable:
 The independent variable for this research will be the number of blades of the propeller.
 A twin-bladed all the way till a six-bladed will be tested to observe the performance of the propeller.
 Dependent variables:
 The velocity of the fluid and the thrust created will both be dependent on the number of blades of the propeller.
+The torque needed to power the propeller will also be dependent on the propeller design.
 Controlled variables:
 the design and the angle of the propeller will be kept consistent throughout the different propellers.
+The velocity of the wind was controlled as the experiment was done indoors.
 Uncontrolled variables:
 While slow and gradual, the decrease in performance of the alkaline battery was uncontrolled.
 While a akaline 9 volt battery was used, measuring the voltage has showed that the battery while not under load had a voltage of 8.24-8.26 V. However, during load, the voltage decreased significantly caused by the internal resistance.
 Using ohm's law, the internal resistance of the battery was calculated.